 Patching a small area

-- Using a utility knife, cut around the area to be replaced, leaving approximately 2 inches along the edge of the damaged area.
+- Using a utility knife, you can repair this by cutting around the area to be replaced, leaving approximately 2 inches along the edge of the damaged area.
 Then remove the cut out using a zipper.

 - Cut a patch from the new siding piece using a square and a utility knife, then slice off the upper patch of the patch.